sarbal/illustrator_tutorial/lessons/drawing.md

 [top](#drawing)

 ### Editing vector documents
+1. Download the "load_into_illustrator.pdf" from the data folder (or click [here](../data/load_into_illustrator.pdf) and then click download).
-1. Right click on your PDF or postscript files.
+2. Right click on the PDF file (this works for postscript anf other vector files).
 <br/><img src="../figs/edit.png"  width="400px" title="">

-2. Select the page from the document you want to edit.
+3. Select the page from the document you want to edit.
+Note, can only open one page at a time (and one version of the document).
 <br/><img src="../figs/select_page.png"  width="300px" title="">

 [top](#drawing)